dgaydukov/cert-ocpjp11/files/ocpjp11.md

 newMap => {a=1, b=2}
 ```

 `Map.merge` very versatile method.
-With it we can solve a lot of tasks.
+We can solve a lot of tasks.
 Just imagine you need to calculate number of occurrences of names.
 The same can be achieved by using `Collectors` of stream.
 ```java
 import java.util.*;
 import java.util.stream.Collectors;